 - To ensure that your requests are given serious consideration, follow up either by phone or email.

 - Thank them for their time and re-state your “ask.”

 - Take the time to write down how the meeting went – what did you discuss, how did the member or staffer respond, what questions did they ask, did you promise to follow up with any specific information, etc.

 - Let us know how your meeting went!
 Contact the PKD Foundation by emailing firstname.lastname@example.org.

 - Send a thank you email to the staff person that you met.

-- Follow up after Labor Day and find out if your elected official needs any additional information regarding the legislation you discussed.
+- Follow up a week or two after (or other appropriate amount of time) and find out if your elected official needs any additional information regarding the legislation you discussed.